gautam-in/shopping-cart-assignment/README.md

 ```
 1) EJS : For Templating.
-2) ExpressJs : For accessing mock API.
+2) ExpressJs : For routing.
 3) Gulp: Use for compile scss to css, add autoprefixer, minifyCss
 4) i18 : I have created i18 file for multilingual
 ```